 Adventures & experiences in contemporary technology

 When it comes to comment spam, it is best to realise that there are two sources of responses to a blog post: visitor comments or trackbacks (pingbacks?) from other blogs.
-I am of the opinion that the latter is probably the channel where most of the detritus travels and various anti-spam solutionss are on offer to curb its spread.
+I reckon that the latter is probably the channel where most of the detritus travels and various anti-spam solutions are on offer to curb its spread.
 Names from the WordPress world like Akismet, Spam Karma, Simple Trackback Validation and Bad Behaviour come to mind.
-The former can also be used, particularly when the unscrupulous make use of low cost labour in low cost countries, and that’s when the thorny questions of user registration and CAPTCHA‘s arise.
-There is something to be said for not going to extremes with these and just stick with less onerous rules and filtering on the server side.
+The former can also be used, particularly when the unscrupulous make use of low-cost labour in low-cost countries, and that’s when the thorny questions of user registration and CAPTCHA‘s arise.
+There is something to be said for not going to extremes with these and just sticking with less onerous rules and filtering on the server side.